essif-lab/framework/docs/terms/terminology-process.md

 [^NASA]: NASA has designed so-called 'space cups' for drinking liquids such a s coffee in the International Space Station ISS.
 See https://www.nasa.gov/mission_pages/station/research/experiments/2029.html.

-[^test]: If you test a criterion by simply asking stakeholders to assert that the criteria is relevant, you run the %%risk|risk%% that they have their own interpretation of the term 'relevant'.
-In order to mitigate this %%risk|risk%%, you should either define 'relevance (of a criterion that is used in a definition)' as the property of helping stakeholders in the scope of that definition to to realize their objectives and/or address issues that prevent them from doing so, or you should ask the question as we stated here.
+[^test]: If you test a criterion by simply asking stakeholders to assert that the criteria is relevant, you run the [risk](@) that they have their own interpretation of the term 'relevant'.
+In order to mitigate this [risk](@), you should either define 'relevance (of a criterion that is used in a definition)' as the property of helping stakeholders in the scope of that definition to to realize their objectives and/or address issues that prevent them from doing so, or you should ask the question as we stated here.